 •Medicines to prevent blood clots, such as aspirin

 ●Surgery – Doctors can do surgery to remove plaque from the carotid arteries (figure 2).
 This is called "carotid endarterectomy."
 This treatment is most appropriate for people who have had a TIA or stroke caused by plaque in one of their carotid arteries.

 ●Carotid stenting – Carotid stenting is when doctors insert a tiny metal tube called a "stent" into the carotid artery.
 The stent is designed to prop open narrowed arteries.
-This treatment seems to be less effective than surgery for people age 70 or older.
+This treatment seems to be more risky than surgery for people age 70 or older.

 Which treatment is right for me? — The right treatment for you will depend on:

 ●Whether you have already had a stroke or TIA caused by carotid artery disease

 ●How much of your carotid artery is blocked off by plaque